-Levee Improvement: A significant portion of the budget (\$4.2 million) for Special Projects was used to fund major levee rehabilitation projects on the eight western delta islands (Bethel, Bradford, Jersey, Sherman and Twitchell islands.)
+Levee Improvement: A significant portion of the budget (\$3.2 million) for Special Projects was used to fund major levee rehabilitation projects on the eight western delta islands (Bethel, Bradford, Jersey, Sherman and Twitchell islands and the Suisun Marsh.
+Large engineering studies were also funded on New Hope Tract, Webb Tract, and Holland Tractsaqnd Hotchkiss and Twitchell Islands.
 Special Projects will continue to fund those levee rehabilitation projects on the eight western delta islands and other areas consistent with the legislative mandates of AB 360 that appear to pose the most significant risk until an alternate strategy is developed in the DRMS and DVP process.

 Habitat Mitigation and Enhancement: The LSIP provides significant improvements to Delta habitat.
 The program has restored a portion of Decker Island to tidal marsh and has active projects on Bradford, Medford, Sherman, Twitchell, and Jersey Islands within the Delta and on Miens Landing in the Suisun Marsh.
 Planning is ongoing for habitat mitigation and improvement projects on Bradford Island, McCormack Island and at Grizzly Slough.
 The LSIP works cooperatively with local agencies to achieve habitat mitigation and enhancement which helps develop the sites at reasonable prices.
+The LSIP also embarked on a program to restore critical Shaded Riverrine Aquatic Habitat (SRAH).